eclipse-che/che-docs/src/main/_docs/tutorials/tutorial-java.md

 When in the IDE, go to Workspace > Create Project > Java.
 A wizard will ask for a project name and sources directory location.

 # 3. Compile and run
 When a project shows up in project explorer, open `src/Main.java`.
-Hit Ctrl+Space ti check code auto-completion, see error marking in action etc.
+Hit Ctrl+Space to check code auto-completion, see error marking in action etc.

 To compile and run the project, go to `Edit Commands`, choose Java type command, press `+` button to add a new command.